20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 Stress cause skin health problems like hyperpigmentation

-Research indicates that during stress, the body’s natural defenses weaken, and this in turn, also makes the skin’s protective barrier less effective.
-Skin issues like seborrheic dermatitis can arise—causing red scaly patches, often on the scalp.
+Research indicates that during stress, the body’s natural defences weaken, and this in turn also makes the skin’s protective barrier less effective.
+Skin issues like seborrhoeic dermatitis can arise—causing red, scaly patches, often on the scalp.

 Stress also stirs up inflammation, which can exacerbate existing skin complications and lead to uneven skin pigmentation.